Vangelis Pavlidis: 2024–25 season

 He made his competitive debut for his new club in a 2–0 loss to Famalicão on 11 August 2024, and scored his first goal in a 3–0 win against Casa Pia three days later.
 On 27 November, he scored his maiden Champions League goal in a 3–2 away win over Monaco.
 On 11 January 2025, Pavlidis won his first trophy with Benfica, as they defeated crosstown rivals Sporting CP in the Taça da Liga final on penalties following a 1–1 draw in normal time.

 On 21 January, he netted his first Champions League hat-trick against Barcelona.
 All his goals came inside the opening 30 minutes, making it the third-fastest treble from the start of a match in the competition's history.
 Despite his performance, the match ended in a 5–4 loss.
 After a slow start to the season, Pavlidis scored nine goals in eight matches, including the first goal in the 2–0 win over Juventus in the Champions League, on 29 January, securing his team's progression to the knockout phase play-offs qualification.

 In February, he scored in both legs against Monaco in the Champions League knockout phase play-offs as Benfica secured a 4–3 aggregate victory to advance to the Champions League round of 16.
 His seventh goal of the European campaign made him Benfica's top scorer in the Champions League, surpassing João Mário's record of six goals set in the 2023–24 season.

 Later that month, Pavlidis earned the league's Player of the Month and Forward of the Month awards.
 On 7 April, he scored an hat-trick in a 4–1 away win over rivals Porto in O Clássico.
 His first goal was the fastest goal scored away in the history of O Clássico and Pavlidis also became the first Benfica player to score three goals in the Estádio do Dragão.

+2025–present

+In the 2025–26 season, Pavlidis scored 22 goals in the Primeira Liga, setting a new personal best.
+On 30 July 2026, he scored a super hat-trick in a 5–0 victory over FC St. Gallen in the Europa League second qualifying round.